Rockin’ before she could walk, a vinyl hound who can’t remember a thing because the words to all songs from 1960-2019 are stuck in her head.

-For a man who declared to Rolling Stone Magazine back in March of 2014 that he had no plans to do any touring in the next couple of years, he sure has been busy.
-Though he did take a short break after appearing in a benefit show for Tibet House at Carnegie Hall in New York on March 11th of 2014, he played several dates in Europe and the U.S. through 2015, and is doing so again in support of his new and 17th solo album, Post Pop Depression.
+For a man who declared to Rolling Stone Magazine back in March of 2014 that he had no plans to do any touring in the next couple of years, Iggy sure has been busy.
+Though he did take a short break after appearing in a benefit show for Tibet House at Carnegie Hall in New York on March 11th of 2014, he played several dates in Europe and the U.S. in 2015 and went on tour in 2016 in support of his 17th solo album..

-So, as he rolls this show out across Sweden, Germany, France and other unsuspecting European nations, here are some things you may or may not know about Jim Osterberg.
+So, as he rolls his show out across Australia in 2019, here are some things you may or may not know about Jim Osterberg.

 Lots of crazy sounds have emerged from all over the great state of Michigan, including ?
 And The Mysterians, The Amboy Dukes with ol’ Cat Scratch Fever himself, Ted Nugent, MC5, Mitch Ryder and The Detroit Wheels, Bob Seger, Cradle, one of the early hard rock girl bands featuring Suzi Quatro, Alice Cooper, and Grand Funk Railroad, to name a few.
 But nobody could have anticipated what the future would hold for one of Muskegon Michigan’s son, Jim Osterberg.